 This post contains affiliate links.
 I earn a small commission on purchases made via these links.

 In this recipe, I do not use any substitutes for traditional ingredients.
 Because I wanted a recipe that used fewer artificial ingredients, I tweaked it to use less but still create the flavor profile I wanted.
-If you prefer a completely sugar-free version, you can definitely substitute your favorite cup for cup sweetener.
-My preferred option is Swerve for this, as it doesn’t increase my blood sugar or cause tummy upset like others sometimes can.
+If you prefer a completely sugar-free version, you can definitely substitute your favorite cup for cup of sweetener.
+My preferred option is Swerve for this, as it doesn't increase my blood sugar or cause tummy upset like others sometimes can.

 Tips for making this recipe

 I keep overripe bananas in the freezer for recipes like this.
 It makes it so much easier to just grab, thaw, and add to a recipe.
-Another tip is to sift your cocoa powder with the flour so you don’t get any unpleasant clumps.
+Another tip is to sift your cocoa powder with flour so you don't get any unpleasant clumps.
 As a kitchen gadget geek, I love the classic flour sifter.
 This keeps the ingredients over the bowl instead of all over the counter.
 Sifting flour first makes it easy to gently stir in the dry ingredients so your muffins stay light and fluffy.

 Finally, while I used cupcake liners in a muffin tin, you can definitely use silicone muffin pans instead for less waste and easy cleanup.
 Mine just happened to be dirty when I was baking these and was too lazy to clean them up first.